incognos/github-action-expo-version-set-on-tag/README.md

 Output:

+- version - The bumped iOS buildnumber removes any non-numeric or non-'.'
 - versioncode - The bumped Android versioncode, e.g. 1000001 or v2.4.6 == 2004006 (major * 1000000 + minor * 1000 + patch)
 - buildnumber - The bumped iOS buildnumber removes any non-numeric or non-'.'

 Limitations:

 - This solely bumps the app.json and does not commit/push the change, which is probably something you want to do after the build is successful.
+- You can commit the changes to the branch and then `git -f -a {tag}` to move the tag to the new commit
 - Please note that it will only work for app.json and not app.config.js, then you'll have to roll your own.

 # Contribution Guide